bobbyiliev/101-linux-commands-ebook/ebook/en/content/008-the-cal-command.md

 ```

 ### Example and Explanation:
-*this command will show the calendar of July 2018:*
+*this command will show the calendar of October 2021:*
 ```
-cal 08 2018
+cal 10 2021
 ```

-*this command will show the whole calendar of the year 2018:*
+*this command will show the whole calendar of the year 2021:*
 ```
-cal 2018
+cal 2021
 ```

 ### Flags and their Functionalities:
 |Flag|Description|
 |:---|:---|